5 Non-linear dimension reduction

 Figure 5.5: Screenshot from detourr showing which clusters match between the UMAP representation and the tour animation.
 The smile corresponds to the small bent rod cluster.

-5.3 Example: fake_trees
+5.4 Example: fake_trees

 Figure 5.6 shows a more complex example, using the fake_trees data.
-We know that the 10D data has a main branch, and 9 branches (clusters) attached to it, absed on our explorations in the earlier chapters.
+We know that the 10D data has a main branch, and 9 branches (clusters) attached to it, based on our explorations in the earlier chapters.
 The t-SNE view, where points are coloured by the known branch ids, is very helpful for seeing the linear branch structure.

 What we can’t tell is that there is a main branch from which all of the others extend.
 We also can’t tell which of the clusters corresponds to this branch.
 Linking the plot with a tour helps with this.
 Although, not shown in the sequence of snapshots in Figure 5.6, the main branch is actually the dark blue cluster, which is separated into three pieces by t-SNE.